kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 If multiple models can be loaded in one GPU enabled model server such as TritonServer, we need a lot less GPUs in the cluster.

 ### Maximum pods limitation
-Kubernetes has a maximum number of pods per node with the default limit set to 110.
+Kubelet has a maximum number of pods per node with the default limit set to [110](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/).
+According to Kubernetes best [practice](https://kubernetes.io/docs/setup/best-practices/cluster-large/), a node shouldn't run more than 100 pods.
-A typical 50-node cluster with default pod limit can run at most 1000 models assuming each InferenceService has 4 pods on average (two transformer replicas and two predictor replicas).
+With this limitation, a typical 50-node cluster with default pod limit can run at most 1000 models assuming each InferenceService has 4 pods on average (two transformer replicas and two predictor replicas).

 ### Maximum IP address limitation.